ppke-nlpg/gut-besser-chunker/README.md

 - TnT installed and in path
 - All git submodules inited and updated (./postClone.sh)
 - Python3, JRE 1.8, NLTK 3 installed
+- PurePOS compiled and the path is set in IOB_tagger_purepos.sh

 ## Usage

 - Run ./start.sh and wait...
 - See .sh and and .py files for documentation...
+- PurePOS as an IOB tagger can be invoked separately from IOB_tagger_purepos.sh (You must set PATHTOPUREPOS variable first!).

 ## Warning